Garden State Parkway: 2000s

 On September 25, 2002, construction began on a new span of the Driscoll Bridge just west of the original spans, consisting of seven lanes and emergency shoulders.
-On May 3, 2006, all traffic was shifted onto the new span, and the original two were closed for rehabilitation.
+On May 3, 2006, all southbound traffic was shifted onto the new span, and the original was closed for superstructure replacement.
 On May 20, 2009, all northbound traffic was shifted back onto the original spans, and the new one was made exclusively for southbound traffic.